1. Main points

 3. Flash estimates, produced using administrative data methods, with different data sources

-For information on our Real Time Information (RTI) method please see Section 3 of our Productivity flash estimate and overview, UK: January to March 2025 and October to December 2024 bulletin.
-Users should be aware the estimates within this section are official statistics in development.
+For information on our Real Time Information (RTI) method, please see Section 3 of our Productivity flash estimate and overview, UK: January to March 2025 and October to December 2024 bulletin.
+Users should be aware that the estimates within this section are official statistics in development.

-Figure 4 shows that the latest output per worker quarterly estimates, calculated using the Labour Force Survey (LFS) and the RTI, have begun to diverge.
-The RTI increased by 2.5%, while the LFS increased by 1.1%, when comparing Quarter 2 (Apr to June) 2025 for each series with their 2019 average.
+Figure 4 shows that the latest output per worker quarterly estimates calculated using the Labour Force Survey (LFS) and the RTI have continue to diverge.
+The RTI measure increased by 4.2%, while the LFS measure increased by 2.3%, when comparing Quarter 1 (Jan to Mar) 2026 levels for each series with their 2019 average.

-Caution should be applied to not ”over-interpret” these results.
-It is possible to argue that the PAYE data may compare better with economic theory which would anticipate that the economic consequences of the supply shock induced by the Russian invasion of Ukraine would dampen productivity before it recovers.
-However, a relatively small movement in either series in coming quarters could close, or widen, these differences radically.
-We continue to encourage users who wish to raise questions around the exact composition of these metrics to contact productivity@ons.gov.uk.
+Users should apply caution not to overinterpret these results.
+PAYE data may better reflect economic theory, which would anticipate that the economic consequences of the supply shock induced by the Russian invasion of Ukraine would dampen productivity before it recovers.
+However, a relatively small movement in either series in future quarters could close or widen these differences radically.
+Users who wish to raise questions around the exact composition of these metrics should contact productivity@ons.gov.uk.

 Nôl i'r tabl cynnwys

-The results in this article, are consistent with labour market data from our Labour market overview, UK: August 2025 bulletin.
-The gross value added (GVA) used within this section is from our GDP quarterly national accounts, UK: January to March 2025 bulletin.
+The results in this article are consistent with labour market data from our Labour market overview, UK: May 2026 bulletin.
+The gross value added (GVA) used in this section is from our Gross domestic product (GDP) quarterly national accounts, UK: October to December 2025.

-Figure 6 shows the contribution to growth in output per hour worked for 19 industries in Quarter 1 (Jan to Mar) 2025, relative to 2019 (average).
+Figure 6 shows the contribution to growth in output per hour worked for 19 industries in Quarter 4 2025, relative to 2019 (average).
+The information and communication industry made the largest upward contribution to productivity growth (2.5%), compared with 2019 (average).
+Human health and social work activities made the largest negative contribution to productivity growth (negative 1.1%) over the same period.

-Figure 6: In Quarter 1 (Jan to Mar) 2025 the information and communication industry made the biggest upward contribution to output per hour in comparison with the 2019 average
+Figure 6: In October to December 2025, the information and communication industry made the biggest upward contribution to output per hour compared with the 2019 average

 Embed code